cyberjunky/3commas-cyber-bots/README.md

 Original deal stoploss is 5%, the activation % is triggered at 2% profit.
 The script can move the stoploss straight to -0.01% to guarantee profit (example initial-stoploss-percentage), the trailingstoploss will then track the price up to ensure more guaranteed profit.

-Walue 0 means the script will continue working as the old revision and a traditional TSL
+Value \[\] means the script will continue working as the old revision and a traditional TSL

 I would use this with caution.
 I am only using this to reduce my liquidation risk on my futures bots - but could be used with spot bots if you know what you're doing.